 Quite the opposite, I find it incredible food of this quality can be prepared at 30,000 feet in such tight quarters.

-Dinner service killed the first few hours of the flight, along with the movie I was watching, but there was still seven to eight hours until we arrived in Istanbul.
+Dinner service killed the first few hours of the flight, along with the movie I was watching, but there were still seven to eight hours until we arrived in Istanbul.

 There was plenty of room for me to step over my seatmate's legs when he was asleep, and with the ratio of people to bathrooms, I never had to wait for an opportunity.

-The potential for sleep, I imagine, is the biggest benefit of flying business class.
+The potential for rest, I imagine, is the most significant benefit of flying business class.

 As I mentioned earlier, I wasn't optimistic about my ability to sleep comfortably, but once the seat was fully reclined, I drifted off to sleep rather quickly.